 There are many reasons that people turn to drugs, the most prevalent being a reach for some way to numb or quiet emotional pain or emptiness.
 Sometimes this involves the ‘dampening’ or suppression of past pain or trauma.
 According to statistics, cocaine is the second most widely used drug in the United States.
 Cocaine is also notorious for the ‘numbing’ effect of its high.
 It is known to give those who use it a sense of control and a boost of (perceived) strength or energy.
 This ‘cocaine numb’ is similar to effects produced by other stimulants; however, cocaine is fairly common and widely available.
-For additional information on what cocaine can do, click here.
 As well as the inherent danger of cocaine’s side effects, there is considerable danger in taking any drug to mask or suppress emotional pain or to cope with stressful situations or feelings.
 There are ways, however, for recovering addicts to cope and stay sober.

 You Can Learn to Cope and Stay Sober

 Whatever has proven to be difficult for the user to overcome, when neglected, will never become better.
 Those emotions or pains will be there just the same at the end of the high or distraction provided by the drug.
 The only thing gained may be an addiction to a drug.
 This is the compounded chaos which is all too common for an addict.
 It is imperative for an addict, or someone with an addictive personality, to learn to cope and stay sober.
 A recovering addict can cope without the use of drugs or foreign substances.
 Yes, this can be very difficult if other substances have already been introduced or leaned upon for emotional relief in the past.